-As a certified chocoholic we are always on the lookout for good, dark chocolate when we shop, when we wander markets or in tourist destinations.
-No true chocoholic can miss a trip to Ghirardelli’s in San Fran, even if everyone did tell us to buy the chocolate in the CVS drugstore at much lower prices.
-It was still fun to look at the variety of chocolate for sale, even it is no longer made at the San Fran location.
+As certified chocoholics we were always on the lookout for good, dark chocolate when we shopped, when we wandered markets or in tourist destinations.
+No true chocoholic can miss a trip to Ghirardelli’s in San Francisco.
+Even if everyone did tell us to buy the chocolate in the CVS drugstore at much lower prices.
+It was still fun to look at the variety of chocolate for sale.
+Even it is no longer made at the San Fran location.

-Leaving San Francisco in the fog we stopped at Lands End for our last view of the Golden Gate bridge and while it was a different view of the bridge, it was still in fog.
-Our next stop was Carmel for a week of relaxation!
+Leaving San Francisco in the fog, we stopped at Lands End for our last view of the Golden Gate bridge.
+And while it was a different view of the bridge, it was still in fog.

 San Francisco Hotel